defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 Container           :
 ```

-I decided to download the `userlogger.exe` binary using the `evil-winrm` shell so I could reverse it and fully understand what it was doing.
+I downloaded the `userlogger.exe` binary using the `evil-winrm` shell so I could reverse it and fully understand what it was doing.

 ```bash
 +*Evil-WinRM* PS C:\Windows\System32> download userlogger.exe